TalanSoft/www-talansoft-com-wiki/VlkGuides/Getting-Started-01:-Valkyrie-Startup-and-Intro-to-User-Interfere..md

 **b) Entities**

-- The **Entities** tab is used to create built-in assets such as: Camera, Mesh & Lights.
+- The **Entities** tab is used to create built-in assets such as Camera, Mesh & Lights.

 For a full list, [Click Here for Entity](https://gitlab.talansoft.com/Pub/Wiki/wikis/Vlk/RefEntities)